mehlab1/FinovaFitness/replit.md

 ### Build Process
 1. **Development**: Vite dev server with hot module replacement
-2. **Production Build**:
-   - Frontend: Vite builds React app to `dist/public`
+2. **Production Build**: Vite builds React app to `dist` directory
-   - Backend: ESBuild bundles Express server to `dist/index.js`
-3. **Static Assets**: Served from `dist/public` directory
+3. **Static Assets**: All assets bundled for static hosting

 ### Environment Configuration
-- **Development**: NODE_ENV=development, Vite dev server
+- **Development**: Vite dev server on port 5173
-- **Production**: NODE_ENV=production, Express serves static files
+- **Production**: Static files ready for any hosting platform
-- **Database**: PostgreSQL connection via DATABASE_URL environment variable

 ### Hosting Requirements
-- **Frontend**: Can be deployed as static site (Vercel, Netlify)
+- **Frontend**: Can be deployed as static site (Vercel, Netlify, GitHub Pages)
-- **Backend**: Node.js environment for Express server
-- **Database**: PostgreSQL database (recommended: Neon Database)
+- **No Backend Required**: Fully self-contained frontend application

 ### Key Configuration Files
 - **Vite Config**: Frontend build configuration with aliases
 - **Tailwind Config**: Theme customization and neon color palette
 - **TypeScript Config**: Path mapping and compilation settings
-- **Drizzle Config**: Database schema and migration configuration

-The application is designed to be easily deployable as a static site while maintaining the option to add full backend functionality later.
-The mock data and placeholder content allow for immediate demonstration of all features without requiring a live database connection.
+The application is designed to be easily deployable as a static site with comprehensive mock data allowing for immediate demonstration of all features without requiring any backend infrastructure.